Henry K. Beecher: U.S. Army interrogation drugs

-The documents presented in the TV-documentation state that the US Army had sent reports about Nazi-experiments in concentration camps like Dachau to Beecher for evaluation.
-The library of Harvard Medical School still possesses a report of the US-army about these Nazi-experiments that it inherited from Beecher, a report which he evaluated.
+The aforementioned documentary states, based on documents sourced from the United States National Archives, that the US Army had sent reports about Nazi experiments in concentration camps like Dachau to Beecher for evaluation.
+One of the reports Beecher evaluated is still extant in the library of Harvard Medical School.

-According to the German documentarian Egmont R. Koch, in January 1953, a depressive patient at the New York State Psychiatric Institute and Hospital got — upon recommendation of Beecher — a mescaline-injection at 9:53, fell in a deep coma at 11:45 and died within half an hour.
+According to the German documentarian Egmont R. Koch, in January 1953, Beecher recommended that a depressive patient at the New York State Psychiatric Institute and Hospital be given a mescaline injection.
+The injection took place at 9:53, with the patient falling into a deep coma at 11:45 and dying within half an hour after that.

 According to the neuroanesthesiologist George A. Mashour:

-It may appear paradoxical that Beecher, who advocated the ethical treatment of human subjects, had also engaged in potentially unethical work on hallucinogens for the government.
-A more compelling hypothesis, however, is that Beecher advocated ethical treatment of human subjects largely because of such work.